-Among other advantages of having self-serving technology, reception kiosks can increase your business’ productivity and ROI.
-Front-of-house staff can experience over 30% fewer calls to the service desk, freeing them up to complete other tasks that require attention to detail, and businesses can reap higher ROIs.
+Among other advantages of having self-serving technology, self-service reception kiosks can increase your business’ productivity and ROI.
+Reception staff can experience over 30% fewer calls to the service desk, freeing them up to complete other tasks that require attention to detail and skill, and businesses can reap higher ROIs.

 Increased job satisfaction

-Self-serving technologies help employees find a fit between their personal values and your organisation’s goals to deliver meaningful work.
+Self-serving technologies help employees find a balance between their personal values and your organisation’s goals to deliver meaningful work.
 They are more likely to be loyal, service-oriented, and high performers because of their independence and additional support.

-Organisations are not just taking the efficiencies of reception kiosks for cost-saving purposes, but using them to redeploy and retrain reception staff to streamline repetitive tasks so they enjoy greeting and servicing visitors in more depth.
+Organisations are not just implementing the efficiencies of self-service reception kiosks for cost-saving purposes; they are using them to re-deploy and retrain reception staff to streamline repetitive tasks so that reception staff can enjoy greeting and servicing visitors in more depth.

 Substituting vs Supplementing the human experience

-Implementing a Self Service Reception does not have to mean you are replacing your staff.
-They exist to make lives easier and supplement staff who are overwhelmed and need extra support for mundane tasks.
-At Vpod, we believe freeing up front-of-house employees and allowing them to focus on tasks that need real thought and skill can assist in bringing back the personal touch that the human experience offers, creating a true human-centric workplace.
+Implementing a Self-Service Reception doesn’t have to mean you’ll be replacing your staff.
+The kiosks exist to make lives easier and supplement staff who are overwhelmed and need extra support for mundane tasks.
+At Vpod, we believe freeing up front-of-house employees and allowing them to focus on tasks that need real thought and skill can assist in bringing back the personal touch that the human experience offers to create a true human-centric workplace.

-As mentioned in an article about people and technology, “recognizing these human elements, and identifying where human input is essential, is one of the challenges enterprise organizations face.”
-Additionally, while the majority of the repetitive tasks were done by technology, “humans were empowered” to better support customers which, in turn, “increased productivity in a big way”.
+A Forbes article about people and technology notes that “recognizing these human elements, and identifying where human input is essential, is one of the challenges enterprise organisations face.”
+Additionally, when most of the repetitive tasks were done by technology, “humans were empowered” to better support customers which, in turn, “increased productivity in a big way”.

 - Enabling front-of-house employees to become attentive hosts by supporting them in providing more services

-- Removing barriers between visitors and employees and the receptionists
+- Removing barriers between visitors, employees, and the receptionists

 - Increasing business productivity by eliminating long queue times, assisting in punctuality and organisation